 The building industry is averse to change and there is a perceived risk associated with being innovative.
 See our case studies to learn about what market leaders are already doing in the area.

 Climate change is here and District residents are already feeling the effects of hotter summers and more extreme weather.
-The energy used in buildings accounts for 73% of the District of Columbia’s greenhouse gas emissions.
+The energy used in buildings accounts for 71 percent of the District of Columbia’s greenhouse gas emissions.
 For the District to reach its ambitious climate goals as stated in its sustainability plan, it must move quickly to significantly reduce emissions in order to become the “the healthiest, greenest, and most livable city in the nation by 2032.”
 Even though the Hub is operated independently of the District government, the Hub aims to fundamentally transform the definition of “business as usual” and to make the District a model for a sustainable, market-based approach to climate action by both supporting those who are new to concepts and principles of sustainable buildings and by encouraging the market leaders to continue to push harder and share their stories.

 Currently, the District of Columbia Department of Energy & Environment (DOEE) is the Hub’s main source of funding.
-Additionally, the Hub has received funding from the District of Columbia Sustainable Energy Utility (DCSEU), as well as in-kind donations from various building industry organizations and local companies who have contributed their expertise to Hub products.

 Funding provided by: